expo/expo/docs/pages/guides/progressive-web-apps.md

 Under the hood `@expo/webpack-config` uses a CLI called `expo-pwa`.
 If you want more control on how PWAs are generated, you can use the `expo-pwa` CLI directly.

-Firstly, you'll need to eject the **web/index.html** with `npx expo customize`.
+Firstly, you'll need to generate the **web/index.html** with `npx expo customize`.
 Now you can generate custom files and link them in the **web/index.html**. `@expo/webpack-config` will check to see if assets are linked first before attempting to generate new ones.

 #### manifest.json